Non-archimedean topological monoids: Non-archimedean actions and monoids

 \begin{cor} For every discrete set $D$ the monoid $(D^D, \circ, \tau_p)$ is r-NA. \end{cor} \begin{proof} $(D^D, \circ, \tau_p)$ is a topological submonoid of $\Theta(D,d_{\Delta})$ by Example \ref{ex:D^D}.
 So, we can apply Theorem \ref{t:Theta-ultrametric}. \end{proof}

-\begin{cor} For every metric space $(M,d)$ the monoid $Emb(M,d)$ of all isometric embeddings $M \hookrightarrow M$ with respect to the pointwise topology is right-compactifiable.
-If in addition, $d$ is a ultra-metric, then $Emb(M,d)$ is r-NA.
-In particular, the monoid $\rm{Inj}(D)$ of all injections $D \hookrightarrow D$ is r-NA monoid for every discrete set $D$. \end{cor} \begin{proof} $Emb(M,d)$ is a natural topological submonoid of $\Theta(M,d)$.
-Now apply Fact \ref{t:sem} and Theorem \ref{t:Theta-ultrametric}. \end{proof}
+\begin{cor} For every metric space $(M,d)$ the monoid $\rm{Emb}(M,d)$ of all isometric embeddings $M \hookrightarrow M$ with respect to the pointwise topology is right-compactifiable.
+If in addition, $d$ is a ultra-metric, then $\rm{Emb}(M,d)$ is r-NA.
+In particular, the monoid $\rm{Inj}(D)$ of all injections $D \hookrightarrow D$ is r-NA monoid for every discrete set $D$. \end{cor} \begin{proof} $\rm{Emb}(M,d)$ is a natural topological submonoid of $\Theta(M,d)$.
+Now apply Proposition \ref{t:Theta-ultrametric}. \end{proof}